TheHellTower/Kick-RPC/README.md

 2. Create a new application
 3. Customize the username of the bot to change the "big" text that appears on Discord
 4. Go to the OAuth2 section and copy the "Client ID"
+5. Rename `config.json.example` to `config.json`
-5. Open the `config.json` file and paste the Client ID along with all your other info for the config
+6. Open the `config.json` file and paste the Client ID along with all your other info for the config
-6. In the Discord Developer Portal, navigate to the "Rich Presence" category, then go to "Art Assets" and upload your desired image(s).
+7. In the Discord Developer Portal, navigate to the "Rich Presence" category, then go to "Art Assets" and upload your desired image(s).
 Please note that it may take a few minutes for the images to appear on the page.
 You can refresh the page to check if they have been successfully uploaded.
-7. Open a terminal or command prompt and navigate to the directory where you have the kick-rpc files.
+8. Open a terminal or command prompt and navigate to the directory where you have the kick-rpc files.
-8. You can either use the `easy-use.bat` or run the following commands in the terminal:
+9. You can either use the `easy-use.bat` or run the following commands in the terminal:
    - `npm i` | to install the necessary dependencies
    - `npm start` | to launch the script